tarcinapp/entity-persistence-service/README.md

 This mechanism is useful for structured queries like:
 - "Fetch a list and include only entities of a certain kind"
 - "Get entities and only include visible reactions"
 - "List playlists and show top 3 most recent included entities"

-Use of `filter[include]` significantly improves expressiveness for relational queries and allows complex join-like behavior directly in your API layer, all without requiring multiple client-side requests.

 #### `filter[order]` — Sorting